amoltdhage/Objective-C-Creating-a-variable-Beginners/README.md

 # Creating a variable.. (here *firstName is a variable)

-#Loggig first name again but this time we use the firstName variable..
+#Logging first name again but this time we use the firstName variable..